 <configuration xmlns:patch="http://www.sitecore.net/xmlconfig/"> <sitecore> <coveo> <defaultIndexConfiguration type="Coveo.AbstractLayer.CoveoDefaultIndexConfiguration, Coveo.AbstractLayer"> <serverUrl>http://YOUR_PUBLIC_SERVER_URL</serverUrl> </defaultIndexConfiguration> </coveo> </sitecore> </configuration>

-Step 5 - Ensure the URL Is Correctly Configured
+Step 5: Ensure That the URL Is Correctly Configured

 You can validate if your item has the correct server URL in the Content Browser of the Coveo Administration Console.

-- Access the Coveo Cloud Platform, and under Content, select Content Browser.
+- Access the Coveo Platform, and under Content, select Content Browser.

 - Select your filters to show your Sitecore source only.

-- Take a look at any item properties by clicking the item, and then click the Properties button.
+- Take a look at any item properties by clicking the item, and then click Properties.